reiz/nginx_proxy/README.md

     server {
         listen       8888;
         server_name  google.com;
-        server_name  www.google.com;
+        server_name  *.google.com;
         return 404;
     }
 ```

-In the example above all pages would be accessible, but Google would be blocked.
+In the example above all pages would be accessible, but google.com and all subdomains of it would be blocked.
+Regex can be used here in the same way as in the whitelist example.
 By starting the Docker container the file can be mounted into the running container.

 ```